What is it?

 • Pelvic organ prolapse

-What should I avoid and what should I do to heal or prevent a diastasis?
+What should I avoid and what should I do to heal or prevent rectus diastasis?

-For an assessment of your diastasis and comprehensive exercise rehabilitation program call 02 4655 5588 and make an appointment to see one of our Osteopaths today.
+For an assessment of your diastasis and a comprehensive exercise rehabilitation program call 02 4655 5588 or book an appointment now to see one of our Osteopaths.